How to Tell If Wall Is Load Bearing: 5 Signs You Shouldn't Ignore

 Functions of Load-Bearing Walls

-• They bear vertical loads.
+• They carry vertical loads.

 Distinguishing Load-Bearing from Non-Load-Bearing Walls